eobermuhlner/httplogger/README.md

 - Header.* (all headers present in the request)
 - JWT.* (if the header `Authorization: Bearer` contains a valid JWT)

+Because the body can be very large you need to explicitely add it
+- Body ()

 Every logged request is identified with a unique request id consisting of:
 - RFC3339 timestamp
 - '#'